Fanconi syndrome in dogs: causes, symptoms and treatment

-Introduction to Fanconi syndrome in dogs
+Introduction Fanconi syndrome in dogs

 Fanconi syndrome is a serious kidney disease that occurs in both hereditary and acquired forms.
 The Basenji dog breed is particularly affected, but other breeds can also develop this disease.
 In this article, we will discuss the causes, symptoms, and treatment options for Fanconi syndrome in detail.